quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   too small a value in the Requested Max Ack Delay field of the ACK_FREQUENCY frame.

-An endpoint's min_ack_delay MUST NOT be greater than its max_ack_delay.
-Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the received max_ack_delay as a connection error of type TRANSPORT_PARAMETER_ERROR.
+An endpoint's minumum acknowledgement delay MUST NOT be greater than its maximum acknowledgement delay.
+Endpoints that support this extension MUST treat receipt of a min_ack_delay that is greater than the maximum acknowledgement delay (whether received in max_ack_delay, or the default assumed due to omission) as a connection error of type TRANSPORT_PARAMETER_ERROR.
 Note that while the endpoint's max_ack_delay transport parameter is in milliseconds ({{Section 18.2 of QUIC-TRANSPORT}}), min_ack_delay is specified in microseconds.